lpinner/metageta/README.txt

 *************
 System
 *************
-Requires Windows XP or Vista (only tested on 32 bit OS).
+Runs on Windows XP or Vista (only tested on 32 bit OS).
 May require administrative rights, I haven't tested on a PC using a non-admin user account.

 It has also been tested and mostly runs on 64 bit Linux (Ubuntu 9.04).
-There are issues with segfaults and read errors on HDF and NetCDF files.
-This is a GDAL/HDF/NetCDF issue.
+However, there are issues with segfaults and read errors on HDF and NetCDF files on Ubuntu <=9.10.
+This is a GDAL/HDF4/NetCDF incompatibility - the UbuntuGIS gdal packages are built against a HDF4 library (libhdf4g) which includes an implementation of the netcdf api that is incompatible with the NetCDF library.
+See http://trac.osgeo.org/gdal/wiki/HDF for more info.
+The only way around it (currently) is to build your own HDF4 library from source and then link to that when building gdal from source.
+This should not be a problem on current versions of Debian or Ubuntu > 10.04 (lucid lynx) where gdal is/will be built against the new libhdf4-alt library

+*************
+Installation
+*************
+Windows:
+Extract to a local directory (e.g. C:\Metadata_Crawler) It will run from a network path, but is considerably slower.
 The application contains all the 3rd party libraries and applications required.
 The MrSID and ECW drivers use proprietary SDK's.
 See mrsid-eula.txt and ecw-eula.txt in the <install>\crawler directory.

+Linux: extract the crawler directory somewhere and see below

 If you wish to use your own Python and GDAL/OGR installations, you will need the following libraries:
   Python 2.5 or 2.6 and the following non-standard Python libraries: (if you wish to use Python 3.0+, you will need to port the application)